About Us — Canada Team

 Nisha Toomey holds a PhD in Social Justice Education from the University of Toronto.
 Her research examines the links between settler colonialism, racial capitalism and land theft in the context of travel, migration, and humanitarianism and international aid work.

-Correnda Downey smiles wearing a brown lipstick and camel coloured turtleneck with a gesture of one arm placing her hair behind her ear.
+Correnda Downey bio pic, smiling.
 Behind her is a picture on the wall of an illustrated heart

 Correnda Downey (she/her)